awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.XRgn.md

 + You can expect to see a higher level of lag time for any read replica that is in a different AWS Region than the source instance\.
 This lag time comes from the longer network channels between regional data centers\.
 + For cross\-Region read replicas, any of the create read replica commands that specify the `--db-subnet-group-name` parameter must specify a DB subnet group from the same VPC\.
 + Due to the limit on the number of access control list \(ACL\) entries for a VPC, we can't guarantee more than five cross\-Region read replica instances\.
-+ The read replica uses the default DB parameter group and DB option group for the specified DB engine\.
++ In most cases, the read replica uses the default DB parameter group and DB option group for the specified DB engine\.

+  For the MySQL and Oracle DB engines, you can specify a custom parameter group for the read replica in the `--db-parameter-group-name` option of the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)\.
+You can't specify a custom parameter group when you use the AWS Management Console\.
 + The read replica uses the default security group\.
 + For MariaDB, MySQL, and Oracle DB instances, when the source DB instance for a cross\-Region read replica is deleted, the read replica is promoted\.
 + For PostgreSQL DB instances, when the source DB instance for a cross\-Region read replica is deleted, the replication status of the read replica is set to `terminated`\.
 The read replica isn't promoted\.